-Credit for multiple investigator projects is allocated among the principal investigator (PI) and co-principal investigators based on their relative contributions to the project, as specified by the researcher.
+Credit for multiple investigator projects is allocated among the PI and CPIs based on their relative contributions to the project, as specified by the PI.
 If no allocation is specified, a default allocation is calculated as follows: 90% of the credit is divided equally among all investigators, including the PI.
 The remaining 10% is added to the credit allocated to the PI.
-For example, for a project with two investigators, the PI would receive 55% (=10% + 90%/2) of the credit, and the co-investigator would receive 45% (=90%/2).
-For projects with three investigators, the PI would receive 40% and the co-investigators 30% each.
+For example, for a project with one PI and one CPI, the PI would receive 55% (=10% + 90%/2) of the credit, and the CPI would receive 45% (=90%/2).
+For projects one PI and two CPIs, the PI would receive 40% and the CPIs 30% each.

 Allocation to academic units

-The amount allocated to each investigator on a project is assigned to academic units according to the investigator's academic appointment(s).
-If the investigator has more than one academic appointment, then the total is allocated proportionately.
+The amount allocated to each PI and CPI on a project is assigned to academic units according to the investigators' academic appointment(s).
+If the investigator has more than one academic appointment, then the total is distributed proportionately.
 If an investigator has a courtesy appointment from an academic unit but no other academic appointment, then the academic unit making the courtesy appointment receives all of the investigator credit for the project.
-If the principal investigator has no academic appointments then the expenditures are not assigned to an academic unit, but are included in a "non-academic" category.
+If the PI has no academic appointments, then the credit is not assigned to an academic unit, but is included in a "non-academic" category.

 Credit to research centers and other non-academic units

 An important function of research centers is to promote collaborative efforts between researchers from different academic disciplines.
-When credit is given only to an academic unit OR to a research center, a potential disincentive to participate in such efforts may occur.
-However, if the academic unit AND the research center receive credit, then both the deans of the academic units and the directors of the research centers will benefit from their joint efforts.
+When credit is given to only an academic unit OR a research center, a potential disincentive to participate in such joint efforts may arise.
+However, if the academic unit AND the research center both receive credit, then the deans of the academic units and the directors of the research centers will benefit from their joint efforts.

 07/01/2016: Updated to remove gendered pronouns.